aghie/tree2labels/README.md

 ## Prerrequisites

-We **assume** and also **highly recommend** that you first **create a virtualenv**, so the requeriments for `tree2labels` do not interfere with other versions of packages that you might need for a different software.
+We **assume** and also **highly recommend** that you first **create a virtualenv** (e.g. `virtualenv $HOME/env/tree2labels`), so the requeriments for `tree2labels` do not interfere with other versions of packages that you might need for a different software.

 **Software**
-Python 2.7
+- Python 2.7
-NLTK 3.2.5
+- NLTK 3.2.5
-numpy 1.14.3
+- numpy 1.14.3
-keras 2.1.0 and tensorflow 1.4.0 with gpu support sklearn 0.19.1 sklearn-crfsuite h5py 2.7.1
+- keras 2.1.0 and tensorflow 1.4.0 with gpu support
+- sklearn 0.19.1
+- sklearn-crfsuite
+- h5py 2.7.1
-torch 0.3.1
+- torch 0.3.1

 **Additional resources** You also might need to download the [pretrained models](http://grupolys.org/software/tree2labels-emnlp2018-resources/models-EMNLP2018.zip) and/or the [pretrained word embeddings](http://grupolys.org/software/tree2labels-emnlp2018-resources/embeddings-EMNLP2018.zip) used in this work.

 The script **`install.sh`** automatically installs the mentioned packages, assuming that you have previously created and activated your virtualenv (tested on Ubuntu 16.04, 64 bits).
-It also downloads the pretrained models and pretrained word embeddings used in this work.
+It also downloads the pretrained models and the pretrained word embeddings used in this work.

 ## Transforming a constituent treebank into a sequence of labels